Look-a-Likes" (also forbidden colors) don't have a recognized pedigrees!

-A “look-a-like” is a dog that resembles a purebred dog with no recognized pedigree.
+A “look-a-like” (crossbreed) is a dog that may resemble a purebred dog without a recognized pedigree

 A dog without a pedigree is not a purebred dog.
 A dog without a pedigree can resemble a purebred dog.
-But because you don’t know how, where, why and what was bred in it, we call it a “look-a-like”.
-Of course a mongrel or a dog that resembles a purebred can be just as sweet as a purebred, and of course a pedigree says nothing about the fun you can have with your dog.
+But because you don’t know how, where, why and what was bred into it, we call it a “look-a-like”.
+Of course, a mongrel or a dog that resembles a purebred dog can be just as sweet as a purebred dog, and of course a pedigree says nothing about the fun you can have with your dog.
 But a pedigree does say something about whether the dog has been bred with care.

 Also very important to read!!!

-A French Bulldog cannot have a long tail genetically because the tail was bred out of it a long time ago.
-There is a laboratory Feragen with whom I have had email contact and they do breed tests but indicate that they can only look back up to three generations so if 3 generations of the same breed were used then the outcome would be purebred dog but they also clearly indicate that they don’t know what kind of dogs have been used for the three generations.
-I have also been in contact with all the other labs and they indicate that a breed test is impossible and unreliable!
+A French Bulldog cannot genetically have a long tail because the tail was bred out a long time ago.
+There is a Feragen laboratory with which I have had email contact and they do breed testing, but indicate that they can only look back up to three generations, so if the same breed had been used for 3 generations, the outcome would be a purebred dog, but they also clearly indicate that they do not know what kind of dogs were used for the three generations.
+I have also contacted all other laboratories and they indicate that a breed test is impossible and unreliable!

-Some breeds have a relatively high number of “look-a-likes”; in other breeds this is less.
-This is also reflected in the results of scientific research into the health of purebred dogs.
+Some breeds have relatively many “look-a-likes”; with other breeds this is less.
+We also see this in the results of scientific research conducted into the health of purebred dogs.

-For example, the study ‘Incidence of harmful breed characteristics and hereditary defects in populations of companion animals’, recently carried out on behalf of the Ministry of Economic Affairs (and for which more dog breeds will be researched in the future), showed that a large part of the researched dogs was not a purebred dog at all.
-Nearly all of the dogs examined in this study were “look-a-likes”.
+For example, the study ‘Incidence of harmful breed characteristics and hereditary defects in companion animal populations’, which was recently commissioned by the Ministry of Economic Affairs (and for which more dog breeds will be studied in the future), showed that a large proportion of the investigated dogs was not a purebred dog at all.
+Almost all dogs examined in this study were “look-a-likes”.

 In the first part of this study, three breeds were examined, namely the Chihuahua, the French Bulldog and the Labrador Retriever.
-Only 20 percent of the Labradors surveyed had a pedigree, the French Bulldog’s it was 12 percent and of the Chihuahuas it was an overwhelmingly small 6 percent.
-Just to be clear: in the Chihuahua’s case this means that 94 percent of the dogs examined are a “look-a-like”.
-A dog that has been bred without any requirements being imposed on its parents in terms of health, well-being and social behaviour.
-This large group of “look-a-likes” therefore determines the image that emerges from the survey.
+Of the Labradors examined, only twenty percent had a pedigree, of the French Bulldog this was twelve percent and of the Chihuahuas this was an overwhelmingly low six percent.
+To be clear: with Chihuahuas this means that 94 percent of the dogs examined are a “look-a-like”.
+A dog that has been bred without any requirements being placed on its parents in terms of health, well-being and social behavior.
+This large group of “look-alikes” therefore determines the image that emerges from the research.

-It is important that potential puppy buyers understand that dogs with a disqualifying color do occur from time to time, but breeders who breed by the breed standard do not have the intention of producing them.
-They may be the result of recessive traits that only show up when puppies from each parent inherit a recessive gene or are traits that go back to past ancestors.
-Regardless of the mode of inheritance, puppies and dogs that display or carry disqualifying traits should best be spayed or neutered out of respect for our breed standard and fulfill as valuable a companion role as other companion animals but are no more valuable in financial terms.
+It is important that potential puppy buyers understand that dogs of disqualifying color do occur from time to time, but breeders who breed to the breed standard do not deliberately set out to produce them.
+They may be the result of recessive traits that only emerge when puppies inherit a recessive gene from each parent or be traits that go back to earlier ancestors.
+Regardless of the mode of inheritance, out of respect for our breed standard, puppies and dogs that exhibit or carry disqualifying traits should be spayed or neutered and serve as companion animals as valuable as other companion animals but no more valuable financially.

-What colors indicate health problems in the French Bulldog:
+Which colors cause health problems for the French Bulldog:

 One of the most common problems is genetic malformations.
-Because this dog has a unique genetic condition, it can lead to stunted limbs, blindness, or deafness.
-Numerous Merle French bulldogs also suffer from allergies, immune disorders, heart murmurs and hip dysplasia and do not live to old age.
-Also keep in mind that because they have such light colored eyes, they can have eye defects.
-Some of the common problems include one eye being larger than the other, one eye covered with a nictitating membrane, cataracts and coloboma (a congenital condition that causes a hole in the iris of the eye)
+Because this dog has a unique genetic condition, it can lead to stunted limbs, blindness or deafness.
+Numerous Merle French bulldogs also suffer from allergies, immune disorders, heart murmurs and hip dysplasia and do not grow old.
+Also keep in mind that because they have such light-colored eyes, they may have eye defects.
+Some of the common problems include one eye being larger than the other, one eye being covered with a nictitating membrane, cataracts and coloboma (a congenital condition that causes a hole in the iris of the eye)

-Color Blue or Mouse Gray (all variants such as blue-brindle, blue-fur, blue-fawn, etc.)
+Color Blue or Mouse Gray (all variants such as blue-brindle, blue-pied, blue-fawn, etc.)

 Blue is a dilution of black (weak color) and can lead to scabies, alopecia, immune disorders, neurological disorders, allergies, heart disease and cataracts.

-Other colors that are considered rare in French Bulldogs are the black/tan color (such as a Doberman (black & Tan) and the black without a trace of brindle at all.
-These colors are so dominant that when breeding they mix all other colors in the It would indeed be sad to lose healthy fawns, brindles, creams, etc. because a handful of unethical and uneducated people wanted blacks and blacks and browns.
+Other colors that are considered rare in French Bulldogs are the black/tan color like a Doberman (black & Tan) and the black completely without a trace of brindle.
+These colors are so dominant that when breeding they outshine all other colors in the bloodline.
+It would indeed be sad to lose healthy Fawns, brindles, creams, etc. because a handful of unethical and uneducated people wanted blacks and black and brown.

 The blue color is the biggest trend of all for French people.
 They are bred and sold so quickly that there are waiting lists for the puppies.
-Blues (colored like a Weimaraner) is more of a breed problem than any other fad color.
-This color tends to produce yellow or green eyes which, as mentioned above, can lead to blindness.
+Blues (colored like a Weimaraner) are more of a problem with the breed than any other fad color.
+This color tends to produce yellow or green eyes, which, as mentioned above, can lead to blindness.

 A blue French bulldog.

 This color carries a genetic condition that causes dry, flaky skin and hair loss.
-While this won’t be obvious in a puppy, the problems will develop as the dog gets older.
+Although this will not be obvious in a puppy, problems will develop as the dog gets older.
 Healthy dogs live longer and cause less stress.
-Setting yourself up for a lifetime of heartbreak at your beloved pup’s expense isn’t worth a designer’s color or a trending fad.
+Setting yourself up for a lifetime of heartache at your beloved pup’s expense isn’t worth a designer’s suit or a trending fad.

-Do your research before buying a dog of any particular breed.
-Sacrificing your pet’s future health, or contributing to the eventual decline of your favorite breed, isn’t worth boasting if you have a rare dog.
+Do your research before purchasing a dog of a particular breed.
+Sacrificing your pet’s future health, or contributing to the eventual decline of your favorite breed, isn’t worth bragging about if you have a rare dog.
 These are living beings who suffer from our stupidity – not a handbag that we throw away when it gets worn out.
-Be a responsible owner and enjoy your dog’s long healthy years as a result.
+Be a responsible owner and enjoy your dog’s long healthy years.

-Since February 1, 2016, French Bulldogs with the unrecognized colors Blue, Blue Merle, Chocolate Brown and Black & Tan can no longer be used for breeding.
-There is a suspicion that these colors pose health problems.
+Since February 1, 2016, French Bulldogs with the unrecognized colors blue, Blue Merle, Chocolate Brown and Black & Tan can no longer be used for breeding.
+There is a suspicion that these colors cause health problems.

-This means that these unrecognized colors can still occur in pedigree that were issued before February 1, 2016.
+This means that these unrecognized colors can still appear in pedigrees published before February 1, 2016.

-Previously, these prohibited and colors received a NEK (unrecognized color) mention on the pedigree and were still allowed to be bred with.
+Previously, these prohibited colors received a NEK (unrecognized color) entry on the pedigree and were still allowed to be bred with.

 Black & Tan